Provider Routing

 end

-subgraph LB2["Load Balancer Level 2 (Key Selector)"]
+subgraph LB2["Load Balancer Level 2 (Key Selector, in core)"]

 GetKeys["Get available keys<br/>for selected provider"]